Zune: Legacy

 In 2012, Slate ran a reader poll inviting them to select a piece of defunct technology worthy of a reappraisal, where the Zune beat out Myspace, the PalmPilot, feature phones ("dumbphones") and older versions of Internet Explorer.
 Farhad Manjoo, the site's technology columnist, went to considerable lengths to acquire a Zune HD. "[It] wasn't as complete a failure as you may believe," he wrote.
 "If you purchased one over the iPod Touch back in 2009, you wouldn't have regretted it."

 Had Microsoft brought the first Zune to market at the same time as the iPod, or even the Zune HD at the time of the iPod Touch, it might have been a serious competitor to those players.
 Manjoo wrote: "By that point, iPod had become the world's de facto digital entertainment device," he recalled.
 "To beat it, Microsoft needed to offer something that would make Apple's device look pitifully old-fashioned.
 The Zune HD didn't do that.
 Its design marked it as being different from an iPod, but that was pretty much the only difference.
 There was no reason to buy the Zune unless you wanted to stand apart from the Apple cult.
 And there was a cost to standing apart from Apple: Because of its popularity, there were millions of apps and accessories for the iPod.
-As good as it was, the Zune HD couldn’t match Apple’s sheer market power."
+As good as it was, the Zune HD couldn't match Apple’s sheer market power."
 Nevertheless, it was an effective enough product that Manjoo had started using it as his backup music player ("when my iPhone's battery dies").

 Like the Edsel, to which it has sometimes been likened, Manjoo said the Zune's failure may have led the way to eventual success with other products.
 The HD's user interface, he noted, was the first such Microsoft product to rely on text rather than icons, and it would form the basis for Windows Phone, Windows 8, Xbox and all of the company's web-based services.
 The Segoe typeface that is now used in all of them, as well as Microsoft's current logo, was first used on the Zune.

 Business consultant Simon Sinek discusses the Zune in his 2019 book The Infinite Game, describing the Zune as a triumph of design but a failure of long-term strategic thinking.
 Microsoft was focused on beating Apple's portable music player, while Apple was behind the scenes focused on the iPhone that was introduced a year after the Zune's debut and, to a large extent, rendered obsolete handheld MP3 players by popularizing smartphones.

-At the end of the 2017 film Guardians of the Galaxy Vol. 2, Peter Quill is gifted a Zune by Kraglin to replace his destroyed Walkman.